 Another difficulty is that SimpleDB does not support multi-versions with timestamp, but multi-values for an attribute.
-We address this by attaching a timestamp at the end of the value of each attribute and so transform "multi-values" into "multi-versions".
+We address this by attaching a timestamp at the end of the value of each attribute and so transform "multi-values" into "multi-versions."

-Another issue is to minimize the performance overhead of memory management, and carefully select which data items should be evicted.
-To maintain reasonable performance, we should maximize the hit rate of transactions in LTMs.
-Standard cache replacement algorithms, such as LRU, assume that data items have identical sizes.
-However, in CloudTPS, the data items have very different sizes, leading to a poor performance.
-So we adopt the costaware GreedyDual-Size (GDS) algorithm [12] which leverages knowledge of data item sizes to select data items to evict.
+To minimize the performance overhead of memory management, we must maximize the hit rate of transactions in LTMs and thus carefully select which data items should be evicted.
+Standard cache replacement algorithms, such as LRU, assume that all data items have identical sizes.
+However, in CloudTPS, data items can have very different sizes, leading to poor performance.
+Instead we adopt the cost-aware GreedyDual-Size (GDS) algorithm [45], which leverages knowledge of data item sizes to select data items to evict.
 The GDS algorithm associates a value H to each data item p: H(p) = L + cost/size, where L is the H value of the latest evicted data item.
 We set the cost parameter to 1 for all data items as this optimizes hit rate.
 The parameter size refers to the size of data item p.
-Each time that an LTM needs to replace a data item, it selects the data item with the lowest H value and updates its L value to the H value of this evicted data item.
-When a data item is accessed, the H value of this data item is recaculated with the updated parameters: the latest L value and its possibly changed size.
+Each time an LTM needs to replace a data item, it selects the data item with the lowest H value and updates its L value to the H value of this evicted data item.
+When a data item is accessed, the H value of this data item is recalculated with the updated parameters: the latest L value and its possibly changed size.